August 2009

 chairs, and a wrap-around balcony deck on the second floor, as

-well as lovely corners to retire to everywhere, like the huge weeping
+well as lovely corners to retire to everywhere, including the huge

 willow trees out on the point.
 There's a two

-guests who come for a visit, a BBQ or a sail, gardens, picnic tables
+guests who come for a visit, a BBQ or a sail.
+There are

 and BBQ's everywhere including right

-in front of our boat.
-Speaking of which, where is our bedroom
+front of our boat.
+Speaking of which, where is our

 in our "cottage"?
 Why, right here,